MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-leadspace.md

 1. Select **Next** to complete the field mapping.

 1. Select the checkbox if you have *Contact profiles* that you would like to enrich.
-Audience insights will automatically map the required fields.
+Customer Insights will automatically map the required fields.

    :::image type="content" source="media/enrichment-leadspace-contacts.png" alt-text="Leadspace contact records enrichment.":::